if1live/poloniex/README.md

 ## Status

 It's useless right now since only a small part of the poloniex api is implemented.
-If you feel like adding another one, don't hesitate to create a pull request.
+If you feel like implementing more, don't hesitate to create a pull request.

 Currently implemented: